BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand construction related expert witness designations, the Calhoun County, West Virginia Construction Expert Directory provides a single point of reference for construction defect and claims related support to construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides construction claims and trial support services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-Utilizing captive assets which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings national experience and local capabilities to Calhoun County region.
+With over four thousand construction defect and claims related expert designations, the Calhoun County, West Virginia Construction Expert Directory offers a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect and claims litigation.
+BHA provides construction claims investigation and expert services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+Utilizing captive resources which comprise credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the firm brings a wealth of experience and local capabilities to Calhoun County and the surrounding areas.

 Construction Expert Witness News & Info